 Nevertheless, a stabilization or even a small increase in the standard deviation is observed as from 2016.
 In line with SOGL, Elia started monitoring the FRCE-quality with new indicators specified in Article 131 of the SOGL.
 As explained in Section 4.1, this monitoring is conducted in dedicated documents.
-However, the provisional figures in Table 7 show that FRCE-indicators remain relatively stable, and that the Level 1 and Level 2 target are fulfilled in 2018 (note that the target for level 1 and level 2 is to be compared with the sum of the number of times where the FRCE exceeds the positive and negative level 1 and level 2).
+However, the provisional figures in Table 7 Table 7 show that FRCE-indicators remain relatively stable, and that the Level 1 and Level 2 target are fulfilled in 2018 (note that the target for level 1 and level 2 is to be compared with the sum of the number of times where the FRCE exceeds the positive and negative level 1 and level 2).

-Table 7: FRCE-indicators compliant with article 131 of the SOGL (provisional figures)
+Table 7 : FRCE-indicators com pliant with article 131 of the SC GL (provisional figures)

-FRCE-indicators 2018 FRCE-indicators 2018 Target The mean value -1,9 Number of time intervals: 1059 The mean value -1,5 average FRCE > Level 1 positive 1033 10512 The standard deviation 47.0 Number of time intervals: 1417 10312 The Standard deviation 47,9 average FRCE < Level 1 negative 1417 466.6 Number of time intervals: 252 1-percentile -166,6 average FRCE > Level 2 positive 262 4750 Number of time intervals: 352 1752 5-percentile -75,6 average FRCE < Level 2 negative 10-percentile -40,0 Number of events: FRCE > 60 % FRR capacity- and not < 15 % FRR capacity- within 15 min 0 90-percentile 32,9 FREE 200 % FRE Capacity and not < 13 % FRE Capacity Within 13 min 95-percentile 63,0 23,0 Number of events: 0 99-percentile 150,1 FRCE < -60 % FRR capacity+ and not > 15 % FRR capacity+ within 15 min Ü
+FRCE-indicators 2018 FRCE-indicators 2018 Target The mean value -1,9 Number of time intervals: average FRCE > Level 1 positive 1059 10512 The standard deviation 47,9 Number of time intervals: average FRCE < Level 1 negative 10312 1-percentile -166,6 Number of time intervals: average FRCE > Level 2 positive 262 1752 5-percentile -75,6 Number of time intervals: average FRCE < Level 2 negative 352 1732 10-percentile -40,0 Number of events: 0 90-percentile 32,9 FRCE > 60 % FRR capacity- and not < 15 % FRR capacity- within 15 m $$ n 95-percentile 63,0 Number of events: 0 99-percentile 150,1 FRCE < -60 % FRR capacity+ and not >- 15 % FRR capacity+ within 15 min

-Concerning the historic LFC block imbalance data published on the website of Elia, Figure 8 and Table 8 show the probability distribution and some key statistics since 2014.
+Concerning the historic LFC block imbalance data published on the website of Elia, Figure 9 and Table 8 show the probability distribution and some key statistics since 2014.

-- The Mean Absolute Error (MAE) in Table 8 allow us to conclude that the LFC block imbalances remain stable as from 2016.
+• The Mean Absolute Error (MAE) in Table 8 allow us to conclude that the LFC block imbalances remain stable as from 2016.
 This in contrast to the decreasing trend before 2016 as the result of continuous efforts/improvements of recent years.
-However, the average evolving to zero shows that the asymmetry in previous years disappears in 2018. - On the other hand, the standard deviation, and the 1%-percentile of the LFC block imbalances increase indicating larger variations of the LFC block imbalance.
+However, the average evolving to zero shows that the asymmetry in previous years disappears in 2018.

+• On the other hand, the standard deviation, and the 1%-percentile of the LFC block imbalances increase indicating larger variations of the LFC block imbalance.
 This confirmed when looking at the variability of the LFC block imbalance where MAE, standard deviation and the 1%-percentile observed increase since 2016.